-Treatment planning is an art, and is as complex as the patients who we serve.
-Utilizing the upgradeable dentistry dialogues that the author lectures about can help patients choose the level of dentistry that will provide them with a dental outcome that is appropriate for their emotional, psychological, and financial situation.
-In this case, the final aesthetic outcome closely matched the pre-operative cosmetic simulation (Figure 22).
-The preand postoperative photos show the desired occlusal construct.
-The decrease in horizontal overjet, the improvement of lip patency, and the improved smile display are all a careful product of dentist-laboratory teampatient communication throughout treatment (Figures 23 and 24).
-The final panoramic radiograph demonstrates the optimal A-P spread and parallelism.
-In addition, it shows that the bridges were broken up to provide stress-breaking relief at the mental foramen (Figure 25).
+Treatment planning is an art, and is as complex as the patients we serve.
+Using the upgradeable dentistry dialogues that the author lectures about can help patients choose the level of dentistry that will provide them with a dental outcome that is appropriate for their emotional, psychological and financial situation.
+In this case, the final esthetic outcome closely matched the preoperative cosmetic simulation (Fig. 22).
+The pre- and post-operative photos show the desired occlusal construct.
+The decrease in horizontal overjet, the improvement of lip patency and the improved smile display are all a careful product of dentist-laboratory team-patient communication throughout treatment (Fig. 23 and 24).
+The final panoramic radiograph demonstrates the optimal AP spread and parallelism.
+In addition, it shows that the bridges were broken up to provide stress-breaking relief at the mental foramen (Fig. 25).